G-YQX2Y95P2B

-The Splendour of Nannina de' Medici: A Story of a Renaissance Wedding
+The Splendour of Nannina de’ Medici: A Florentine Wedding That Made History

 Nannina married the humanist man of letters Bernardo Rucellai on June 8, 1466.